h4ckyou/h4ckyou.github.io/posts/bof/posts/conundrum2.md

 <h3> Conundrum 2 </h3>

-Hi there, some months ago I was given some set of challenges made by `mug3njutsu` for a ctf he wrote challenges for but it got no solve
+Hi there, some months ago I was given some set of challenges made by `mug3njutsu` for a ctf but at the end of the event, it got no solve :(
 ![image](https://github.com/user-attachments/assets/fa8fff24-d0ed-4eeb-8872-0e5d51771af0)

 So I decided to tackle them and was able to solve 3/4 of the challenges for which i made a solution [here](https://github.com/h4ckyou/h4ckyou.github.io/blob/main/posts/ctf/bsides_nairaobi/writeup.md)